 The Main Drag: Burke-Gilman Trail

 Access Point: Golden Gardens • Approximate Length: 20 miles

 But then tempers flared between the city council and local industrialists; council member Mike O'Brien got into a scuffle with a shipyard owner.
 The business owners didn't want their delivery and oil trucks tangling with cyclists on Shilshole.
-And in December, a Superior Court judge ruled that the city hadn't fully addressed the economic impact of the link, and construction was halted yet again.
-Alternatives to Shilshole, like Leary Way, were proposed.
-The saga continues.
+A Superior Court judge ruled that the city hadn't fully addressed the economic impact of the link, and construction was halted yet again.
+Work began anew in 2019, and the saga continues.

 Industrial Revolution: Mill Town Trail